Josephine Lucchese: Career

-Lucchese gave her first performance outside of the United States at the Teatro Nacional de Cuba in Havana, Cuba as Ophelia in Ambroise Thomas's Hamlet in 1923.
-She sang in another Thomas opera for her first performances in Europe; appearing as Philine in Mignon in a tour of German cities in 1927-1928.
+Lucchese gave her first performance outside of the United States at the National Theatre of Cuba in Havana, Cuba as Ophelia in Ambroise Thomas's Hamlet in 1923.
+She sang in another Thomas opera for her first performances in Europe; appearing as Philine in Mignon in a tour of German cities in 1927–1928.
 During the 1930s she was a resident artist with the Dutch National Opera and appeared as a guest artist at several opera houses in the Netherlands.
 She also appeared in opera houses in Berlin, Hamburg, and Prague.
 She became known as 'The American Nightingale' in Europe.

 Lucchese appeared as a guest artist in opera performances in several American cities during her career, including appearances at the Detroit Opera House and the Cincinnati Opera.
-Other roles she performed on stage during her career include Norina in Don Pasquale and Mimi in Puccini's La Bohème.
+Other roles she performed on stage during her career include Norina in Don Pasquale and Mimì in Puccini's La bohème.
 Her notable stage partners included Tito Schipa and Giovanni Martinelli.
 She also sang in concerts with the Minneapolis Symphony Orchestra.

 From 1956 to 1971, Lucchese taught singing at the University of Texas.
 One of her notable pupils was tenor Bruce Brewer.